URI-CSC/212-fall-2020/labs/lab-3/readme.md

 }
 ```

-:white_check_mark: Question 9: Implement a function ```InsertionSort(double &arr, bool reverse);``` that will execute Selection sort when argument reverse is false.
+:white_check_mark: Question 9: Implement a function ```selectionSort(double &arr, bool reverse);``` that will execute Selection sort when argument reverse is false.
 When reverse is true it should produce a reverse sorted array (using the same principles as selection sort).

 ## [6.
 Submission](#1-introduction)